CBS News Sunday Morning

-CBS News Sunday Morning (frequently shortened to Sunday Morning) is an American television newsmagazine that has aired on CBS since January 28, 1979.
+CBS News Sunday Morning (frequently shortened to Sunday Morning or CBS Sunday Morning) is an American television newsmagazine that has aired on CBS since January 28, 1979.
 Created by Robert Northshield and E.S.
-"Bud" Lamoreaux III, and originally hosted by Charles Kuralt, the 90-minute program currently airs Sundays between 9:00 a.m. to 10:30 a.m.
+"Bud" Lamoreaux III, and originally hosted by Charles Kuralt, the 90-minute program airs Sundays between 9:00 a.m. to 10:30 a.m.
 EST, and between 6:00 a.m. to 7:30 a.m.
 PST.
 Since October 9, 2016, the program has been hosted by Jane Pauley, who also hosts news segments.
 Her predecessor, Charles Osgood, hosted Sunday Morning for twenty-two years (and is the program's longest-serving host) after taking over from Kuralt on April 10, 1994.